-- There is a HUGE reseller market.
+- There is a huge resale market.
 Often you can pick up units for less than half of what was originally paid.

-- Like buying a car, it depreciates once you “drive the timeshare off the lot” (take ownership).
+- Like a car, a timeshare depreciates once you “drive it off the lot” (take ownership).

 - It’s rare that a timeshare increases in value.
-In fact, don’t expect it to lose value, as the total cost of your ownership was marked up to cover sales presentations, incentives and giveaways.
+In fact, expect it to lose value, as the total cost of your ownership was marked up to cover sales presentations, incentives and giveaways.

 - Most have high yearly maintenance fees.
-In my parents case, it’s increasing every year, faster than the rate of inflation.
-For the amount that you pay in maintenance fees alone (forget about the initial “investment”), you can stay at a nice hotel for a few days.
+In my parents’ case, their fees are increasing every year, faster than the rate of inflation.
+For the amount that you pay in maintenance fees alone (forget about the initial “investment”), you could stay at a decent-quality hotel for a week.

 In theory, when you buy a timeshare, you have a fractional interest in the property the rental is situated on.
 But it’s important to understand that this does not give you all the advantages that owning real estate normally has.

 We can think of a timeshare as having a partial ownership interest in a single vacation property or unit.
-It’s nothing like owning a vacation property outright, and the benefit’s that come as a result of having it.
+It’s nothing like owning a vacation property outright, with the benefits that come as a result of having it.

-I think the timeshare market targets the financially inexperienced and lower income brackets.
-They’re vacation properties for people who can’t afford vacation properties.
-The sales materials are made to appear more about the bling and leading the good life, rather than about the investment return.
-That’s because there IS no return.
+However, it seems to me that the timeshare market targets the financially inexperienced.
+Sadly, timeshares tend to become vacation properties for people who can’t afford vacation properties.
+The sales materials are made to appear more about the bling and “living the good life” than about the investment return.
+That’s because there is no return.

-If you’re able to sell the timeshare (and that is never certain) you probably will get only a fraction of what you paid for it.
-There are two fundamental problems when it comes selling them:
+If you’re able to sell the timeshare (and that is never certain), you probably will get only a fraction of what you paid for it.
+There are two fundamental problems when it comes to selling them:

 - More are being built/offered all the time, flooding the market, and